tct-gaming/yaw/new-player/start-here.md

 # Affinity
 ## Affinity Range
 ![The 3 circles](https://i.stack.imgur.com/8llQ7.png) <br />
-Affinity is shared beteen yourself and other players if they are within the affinity range.
+Affinity is shared between yourself and other players if they are within the affinity range.
 The 3 circles in the above image

-* Affinity is your experiance points.
-Something cool when you look at your gained experiance in game (look at mission results).
+* Affinity is your experience points.
+Something cool when you look at your gained experience in game (look at mission results).
-  - When Blue is your experiance that you get and you keep.
+  - When Blue is your experience that you get and you keep.
 It's your "base" affinity.
   - Yellow is your extra affinity.
 This you can lose.

 # Abilities